On this page

 IAM design example

-The figure below shows a typical CIAM solution for an application that supports an organization's employees and customer users (B2B).
-End users sign in to the web portal or mobile app in a variety of ways.
+The following diagram shows a typical CIAM solution for an app that supports an organization's employees and customer users (B2B).
+End users sign in to the web portal or mobile app in various ways.
 All end users sign in to the same system, but sign-in behavior and available services are user- and organization-specific.
-The example illustrates some of IAM's complexity and areas where it can affect an application's high-level design.
+The diagram shows some of IAM's complexity and areas where it affects an app's high-level design.

-The application is used by the organization's employees and by other large corporations, which results in tens of millions of end users.
+The app is used by the organization's employees and by other large corporations and has tens of millions of end users.
 Most end users are patients, and most primary users are physicians, nurses, and other medical personnel.

-An illustration that shows the significant complexity of a full IAM implementation.
+A diagram that shows the complexity of a full IAM implementation.

-The figure shows a few aspects of the IAM solution:
+The diagram shows aspects of the IAM solution:

 • Cloud-based IAM platform